Yamamura International High School: Present day

 The school competes in national and international competitions.
-Its dance team competes nationally and regularly wins contests.
-They have risen over recent years and won the National DCC dance contest in 2021.
+Its dance team competes nationally and won the National DCC dance contest in 2021.
 They are frequently televised, appearing alongside Japanese idol dance groups.
 The wind ensemble’ successes are also prodigious They consistently appear in the Nippon Wind Orchestra Ensemble Contest arranged by Japan Musical Education and Culture Promotion Society, winning major awards in 2019 and 2020.
-Baton twirling and Yokasoi troupes, and biology club often shine on the national stage.
+Baton twirling and Yokasoi troupes, and biology club have been featured on the national stage.

-The school has an advanced course, a life design course, an English course and a regular course.
-It promotes international understanding through sister school exchanges, foreign travel, and accepting students from overseas.
+Although lessons and daily life are principally in Japanese, the school promotes international understanding through the direct employment of highly skilled foreign teachers, sister school exchanges, foreign travel, and by accepting students from overseas.

 The school purchased a second sports ground and has been promoting its baseball and soccer teams.
+It now has artificial grass tennis courts.

 The school buildings have featured in Japanese film and television, including Mop Girl, Papa and Daughter's 7 Days and Kuro no Onna Kyōshi (2012).